Pretty-Good-Freedom-Tech/brainstorm/docs/TO_DO.md

+## NOTES 9 Apr 2025:
+To get hasenpfeffr-control-panel, addToQueue, and processQueueservices to run on local laptop with user=wds4, I needed to:
+1. run service commands as sudo
+2. ran sudo visudo to add:
+- wds4 ALL=(ALL) NOPASSWD: ALL
+- hasenpfeffr ALL=(ALL) NOPASSWD: ALL
+I don't know why wds4 worked but hasenpfeffr did not work.
+Not sure whether configure-sudo-privileges.sh is working properly or not.
+Need to make sure it is being run at installation. next to do, on laptop: uninstall reinstall check if configure-sudo-privileges.sh is run

 ## TODO 7 April 2025
 - fix Friends relays list in hasenpfeffr.conf; set different relays for subcategories
 - move export files from algos to export directory